 Step 1: Select any two perfect square roots that you feel your number may fall in between.

-Step 2: Divide given number by one of those selected square roots.
+Step 2: Divide the given number by one of those selected square roots.

 Divide 10 by 3.